justjosias/jw/README.md

 TODO:
 - Use system text editor instead of `get_text`
+- Automatically add line breaks (or solve some other way)

 As this is a general way to let out thoughts and organize them, I think it would be useful to expand this from micro-journaling to noting general thoughts.
 Maybe other modes for notes and such.
 And as it uses Markdown, it can be very flexible.